Email nurturing overview

 Ready to set up nurturing?
 Here’s the path:

 Start simple.
-One flow for one segment.
+One workflow for one segment.
 Get it working, learn from it, then expand.
-Trying to launch a dozen flows at once usually ends in none of them being good.

 Further reading: